liuandy1207/notes/topics/linuxTerminal.md

 w    # write permission granted x    # execute permission granted
 -    # permission NOT granted
+u    # owner/user
+g    # group
+o    # other
+a    # all

+chmod u+r [THING]   # add read permission for user chmod u-r [THING]   # revoke read permission for user chmod u=r [THING]   # set permission to r-- for user

 ```
-For directories, execute permission allows entrance into the directory, but files may not be visible.
+For directories, execute permission allows entrance into the directory, but files may not be visible. <br>
+Three [0-7] digits can be used to specify permissions for all.
+Each rwx combo is interpreted as binary to obtain the digit for u/g/o.

 ## Files